 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a court case file that contains a court docket and any documents and filings filed in your court case.
 You can access your court records on the website, or at Clerk of Court office in the county where the case was filed.

 Each state maintains a record of a person’s criminal background.
 These databases are connected so you can track criminal convictions from any other state.
-You are able to go to courthouse and check in person, or check the website.
+You are able to go to the courthouse and check in person or you can check the website.
 It helps to know the county, and if the crime was in a completely different state, you may have to pay for a more intensive search.

 - Drug Possession.